pbiggar/buggery/README.md

 Buggery is a domain specific language for command-line scripts, designed to replace shell scripting.
 It is designed for simplicity and maintainability, which are the real problems with shell scripts.
-It aims at the niche where Python, Bash and Make are nearly but not quite the right tools.
+It aims at the niche where Python, bash and make are nearly but not quite the right tools.

 Here is a simple buggery script, saved in `~/bin/go`: